smartaquametering/smartPhotometer/README.md

 The turbidity of a sample is often underestimated, because often it is not possible to see it visually.</br>
 **The nephelometric turbidity of a sample is measured and displayed for every single measurement automatically.**

-Due to their wide range of application, their reliability and robustness, smartPhotometers **can be perfectly used as portable analytical instruments for outdoor analytics**.
+Due to their wide range of application, their reliability and robustness, smartPhotometers/smartSpectrometers **can be perfectly used as portable analytical instruments for outdoor analytics**.

 **Your insurance for secure measurement results.**